PRESIDENTS OF THE BIG C SOCIETY®

 Below, you'll find the past 30 Presidents of The Big C Society.

 Josef Ruef is an entrepreneur and executive with 20 years of experience developing and growing businesses.
 Currently, Mr. Ruef is Founding Partner of September Capital, an investment and consulting firm that assists early stage technology companies.
 Previously Mr, Ruef was Co-Founder and CEO of Verical Inc., an online marketplace for electronic components that was acquired by Arrow Electronics (NYSE:ARW).
-Mr. Ruef is also a graduate of the University of California at Berkeley, 1993, where he earned a B.A. in English and earned a varsity letter playing football for the Golden Bears.
+Mr. Ruef is also a graduate of the University of California at Berkeley, 1993, where he earned a B.A. in English and played football for the Golden Bears.
 Mr. Ruef serves as President and Executive Director of the Big C Society®.

 Jim Barker wrestled for the Bears in the 157 pound category, and graduated Cal in 1965 with a B.S. in Zoology.
 He went on to graduate from the Dental School at University of California, San Francisco (UCSF) in 1971, and he’s been practicing dentistry ever since.
 Jim served as President of The Big C Society® from 2017 to 2018, and is a proud father to a family of Golden Bears.